delize/delize.github.io/blog/_posts/2020-11-14-pushing-ssh-keys-from-okta-to-ad.markdown

 * Requires extensive management approval
 * Requires extensive security review from our team

-Okta's LDAP interface also [does not support Linux/PAM officially](https://help.okta.com/en/prod/Content/Topics/Directory/LDAP-interface-limitations.htm), which appears to be (more or less) an artificial limit to support/advertise the ASA product.
+Okta's LDAP interface also [does not support Linux/PAM officially](https://help.okta.com/en/prod/Content/Topics/Directory/LDAP-interface-limitations.htm), which appears to be (more or less) an artificial limit to push/advertise the ASA product.

 So we need to find workarounds for this.
+This blog post covers details on how to do to 2 things:

+* Expand the Active Directory schema to store and use SSH keys over LDAP.
+* Allow for SSH Keys to be stored in Okta and pushed to Active Directory by the End User.

-## Configuring SSSd on Linux to work with Active Directory
+## Configuring SSSD on Linux to work with Active Directory

-We want to configure SSSd on Linux to hook up into Active Directory (a very basic configuration file, edit it to your needs):
+We want to configure SSSD on Linux to hook up into Active Directory (a very basic configuration file, edit it to your needs):

 ```text
     {% raw %}